 - S3 Upload mode (Upload all backups or Manual only)

-This section is where you can configure SMTP and Pushbullet settings which can be used to send outgoing email messages or phone notifications from your Minecraft Game Panel.
+This section is where you can configure SMTP and Pushbullet settings which can be used to send outgoing email messages or phone notifications from your Game Management Panel.
 Then you can enter the following setting:

 - Use SSL for SMTP